High street fashion retailer Primark has finally launched a new click-and-collect service after a years of resisting going online.

 Kari Rodgers, Primark UK Retail Director, said: “We love our stores, and we believe that Click + Collect will help to bring more people to the high streets and shopping centres in which they’re located, benefiting everyone in the community.”

 The trial brings together an extensive range of Primark kids’ products, with customers able to shop up to 2,000 items across baby, kids and decorative nursery products and toys, with hundreds of new items and ranges exclusive to Click + Collect.
-This includes essentials such as multipacks of bestselling products, as well as new items from Primark’s licence partners including Disney and larger nursery decor and toys.
+This includes essentials such as multipacks of bestselling products, as well as new items from Primark’s licenced partners including Disney and larger nursery decor and toys.

-Which Primark stores will offer the Click + Collect service
+Primark stores offering Click + Collect service

 The 25 stores offering the service range from large city centre and out-of-town stores to smaller high street locations, including Liverpool, Southport, Birkenhead and Wallasey.